Is Valerian Root Safe During Pregnancy?

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 Valerian roots and other herbal supplements are often recommended in traditional practices and alternative medicine for sleep issues and other problems.
-But how safe are valerian roots during pregnancy?
+They have been a popular choice for many seeking natural relief for sleep issues, but how safe are they during pregnancy, a time when caution is paramount?
 Can they be considered a safe alternative for sleep aids or anxiety medications?
 Many pregnant moms may want to stop medications for insomnia or anxiety since some can be teratogeniciToxic substances, a fetal exposure to which may cause congenital abnormalities in the baby or cause adverse pregnancy outcomes.
 Before consuming anything, irrespective of how safe it is for others, you should seek a doctor’s consultation for safe pregnancy medications to deal with any health issues.
 Keep reading the post to know more about valerian roots, safety, and effects.

 In This Article